 Abstract

-The effects of yeast extract addition, with varied quantities of salt and sugar, on the chemical and mineral composition, colour and sensory properties of spelt bread, in order to obtain new products on the market was investigated.
+The effects of yeast extract addition, with varied quantities of salt and sugar, on the chemical and mineral composition, colour and sensory properties of spelt bread, in order to obtain new products were investigated.
 The addition of 5% yeast extract positively influenced the mineral characteristics and increased protein content, for 30.77%.
 As a salt substitution, addition of yeast extract improved appearance without deteriorating texture descriptors and bread crumb quality, while the taste became more complex, but without increasing salty taste.
-Addition of sugar in samples with yeast extract addition, improved most sensory characteristics.
-Calculated mathematical models of bread with yeast extract quality parameters were statistically significant, indicating on satisfactory approximation of bread quality parameters within the varied formula.
-Presented data point that new product is obtained, with good chemical and mineral composition and colour and sensory properties, with higher level of nutritional value and reduced salt content.
+Addition of sugar in samples with yeast extract, improved most sensory characteristics.
+Developed mathematical models of bread with yeast extract quality parameters were statistically significant, indicating on satisfactory approximation of bread quality parameters within the varied formla.
+Bread samples with addition of 5% of yeast extract, 1.5% of salt and 0% sugar were determined as the best from the aspect of overall quality.
+New product is obtained, with good total quality, higher level of nutritional value and reduced salt content.

-Keywords: salt reduction, high protein product, nutritional value, mathematical models
+Keywords: salt reduction, protein enriched product, nutritional value, mathematical models

 RUNNING TITLE: BREAD WITH ADDED YEAST EXTRACT